pantheon-systems/pantheon_log_retriever/README.md

 # Pantheon Log Retriever

 ## Details ##
-This script can be used to retrieve all of the application and database server log files in one execution.
-The script will create two local directories in the same directory from which the script was executed and place the logs in each corresponding directory.
+These scripts can be used to retrieve all of the application and database server log files in one execution.
+These scripts will create two local directories in the same directory from which the script was executed and place the logs in each corresponding directory.

 - app_server_logs_ENV_NAME
 - db_server_logs_ENV_NAME

-When you specify "live" as your environment name, the script will retrieve the logs from each of your live application containers and place them into separate directories called:
+When you specify "live" as your environment name, the scripts will retrieve the logs from each of your live application containers and place them into separate directories called:

 - app_server_logs_IP_ADDRESS_OF_CONTAINER
 - db_server_logs_IP_ADDRESS_OF_CONTAINER